Skip to main content

 Example – leaving the cash basis before 6 April 2024

 Alison’s business used the cash basis in the tax year 2022/23, but during the tax year 2023/24 Alison has taken out a new business loan – the loan arrangement fee was £250 and the annual interest charge will be £400.
 Under the cash basis in 2023/24, Alison will only receive tax relief of £500 for the interest and loan arrangement fee even though the actual cost to her business is £650.
-By leaving the cash basis in 2023/24 Alison will be able to deduct all of the £650 as a business financing expense under the accruals basis.
+By leaving the cash basis in 2023/24 Alison will be able to deduct all of the £650 as a business financing expense under traditional accounting.

 If this had happened in the following tax year (2024/25) Alison would have been able to use the cash basis and deduct all the £650 as a business financing expense (see heading above Specific expense rules and trading losses).